 Truth in the Tinsel is colourful and incredibly thoughtful.
 Amanda has thought of everything to make sure the process is easy and enjoyable for you: supply lists, printable templates, bible scriptures, ornament decorations and discussion starters.

-Truth in the Tinsel e-book can be purchased for $7.99.
-Click here to visit buy a copy.
+Truth in the Tinsel e-book can be purchased here.
+(This is an affiliate link)

 IDEA #5: A CHRISTMAS PUZZLE

 1. Find an image from a Christmas book (Make sure it is a book you are happy to disassemble)